-Your expediton on the Antarctic continent takes place at the Union Glacier Camp.
+The base camp for many expeditons on the Antarctic continent is the Union Glacier Camp.
 It's the only facility of its kind in Antarctica and can house up to 70 guests.
-The atmosphere is relaxed and welcoming at the base camp and you will get a tour of the camp upon arrival.
+The atmosphere is relaxed and welcoming at this base camp and you will get a tour of the camp upon arrival.

 You’ll find roomy, double occupancy sleeping tents, a spacious dining hall where fresh delicious meals are being served and all of this in a spectacular setting.
 You’ll be surprised how comfortable Antarctica can be!
 This full-service camp is designed for Antarctic conditions and with the best environmental practices in mind.
 It operates during the Antarctic summer (November through January) and is dismantled at the end of each season.